-Most people are off work for a few days or a week, and then on light, restricted-duty work restrictions for the operated arm for about 4 weeks post-op.
+Most people are off work for just the day of surgery, and then on light restricted-duty work restrictions for the operated finger for about 2 more weeks.
 People are different, and their job demands are different, so your exact return to work plan will be individualized for you, and should be discussed ahead of time.
 Almost everyone can get back to doing their usual job eventually, without restrictions.
-Permanent restrictions are very unusual.
+Permanent restrictions are very uncommon.

-Diet/food/eating
+• Diet/food/eating

 You can resume your usual diet, and there is no need for anything special or for any supplements.
-Smoking, or the use of any nicotine-containing product, can slow and delay wound healing.

-• Problems
+Problems

-- Please call us if you have:
+- o Please call us if you have:

 - Fever over 101.5 for more than a day

 - Foul smelling drainage from the dressing or wound

 - Excessive bleeding

 - Uncontrolled pain

-- Please seek ER evaluation or treatment if you have:
+- o Please seek ER evaluation or treatment if you have:

 - Persistent vomiting

 - Inability to void (urinate) for more than 8-10 hours after surgery

 - Shortness of breath or chest pain

 - Severe allergic reaction